AllStarLink/asl3-menu/php-backend/README.md

 The `--debug` argument (not mentioned in the "usage") can help with debugging the backend code.

-* the AMI string is output
+* the string passed to AMI is reported
-* if `$live_dangerously = true;` is set (in "asl-ami-commands.php") then :
-	* any configuration changes will be written to files with a "-DEBUG" extension.
+* any changes are written to a configuration file with a "-DEBUG" suffix

-	* a `diff` command is executed showing the difference between the origina and updated files.
+Note: writing to this alternate file REQUIRES one of the following conditions :

+1. the "-DEBUG" file must already exist
+2. the "live_dangerously" setting must be enabled in the "/etc/asterisk/asterisk.conf" file

 Using `--debug=2` will provide even more verbose output.